 Doctors and nutritionists are not totally sure where the idea that gluten was harmful or unhealthy.
 Restaurants and popular brands feel the need to keep up with the fad and produce gluten-free options.

-This is wonderful for those who have celiac disease or wheat allergies, but for the rest of the public, avoiding whole grains isn’t doing them any favors.
+This is wonderful for those who can’t eat wheat, but for others, avoiding whole grains isn’t doing them any favors.

 For the study, Dr. Chan and his colleagues studied 45,303 men and 64,714 women.
 All participants had no history of coronary heart disease.